mkmoisio/sts-en-to-fi-distillation/README.md

 ## Overview

 Semantic textual similarity (STS) is a metric measuring similarity of meanings of natural language text pieces.
-STS is quite long studied area in the field NLP.
-However, despite recent progress majority of recent NLP research has focused on a small set of largest Indo-European languages and Chinese, and, languages with smaller speaker population, such as Finnish, often lack annotated data required to train complex models.
+Majority of recent NLP research has focused on a small set of largest Indo-European languages and Chinese, and, languages with smaller speaker population, such as Finnish, often lack annotated data required to train complex models.

 This work experiments using knowledge distillation to transfer STS properties learnt from English into a model pre-trained on Finnish while bypassing the lack of annotated Finnish data.
 Further, we experiment distillation with different types of data, English-Finnish bilingual, English monolingual and random pseudo samples, to observe which properties of training data are really necessary.